droberson/icmp-backdoor/README.md

 ICMP packets, and if they match a certain criteria, it will spawn a reverse shell to a specified host and port.

+# Building

+Just use _make_.
+This has currently been tested only on Linux.
+Will test on BSD, macOS and others soon:

+	$ make

+If you don't have _make_ or if _gcc_ isn't your thing:

+	$ clang -o icmp-backdoor icmp-backdoor.c

 # Usage

+Since this uses SOCK_RAW, you must run this as root or otherwise have the ability to open raw sockets as the user that initially runs this.

 Prism uses its own tool to send the packets.
 I opted for a "live off the land" approach and use the commonly-available _ping_ utility with